 The 50-40-90 club in the NBA is certainly a rare one.

 For those unaware of how a player gets into the 50-40-90 club, it’s actually quite simple, on paper that is.
 To qualify, an NBA player must shoot 50% from the field, 40% from the three-point line, and 90% from the free-throw line.
-Since the NBA introduced the three-point line in 1979, only eight players have accomplished the feat and just two have done it twice or more.
+Since the NBA introduced the three-point line in 1979, only nine players have accomplished the feat and just two have done it twice or more.

 It must be noted that to be considered part of the club, one must hit the statistical minimums in each category, meaning they must hit enough of each shot to be considered for the league-leading title.
 As of 2013, the NBA requires a player to make at least 300 field goals, 82 three-pointers, and 125 free throws.

 Here’s a look at the eight members of the prestigious 50-40-90 club.

 Larry Bird is one of just two players to hit the 50-40-90 mark twice.

 He first did so in the 1986-1987 season, oddly enough the year after he won his third consecutive NBA MVP award.
 Bird shot 52.5% from the field, exactly 40% from the three-point line, and a league-leading 91% from the free-throw line.

 Bird duplicated the feat the following season, upping all three totals.
 He shot 52.7% from the floor, 41.4% from beyond the arc, and 91.6% from the charity stripe.

 Malcolm Brogdon made NBA history with the Milwaukee Bucks in the 2016-2017 season, becoming the first second-round pick since 1965 to win the Rookie of the Year award.
 In 2018-2019, he made a little more history by becoming the newest member of the 50-40-90 club.